BlackRookSoftware/Gloop-OpenAL/README.md

 ### Why?

-This library is those that intensely dislike the bare-metal bindings of LWJGL and would prefer something that jives with Java's Object-Oriented Paradigm.
+This library is for those that intensely dislike the bare-metal bindings of LWJGL and would prefer something that jives with Java's Object-Oriented Paradigm.